-Common names: bobbejaanghaap, bergghaap, bitterghaap, bokhorings (Afr.); Khobab (Khoi)
+Common names: bitter ghaap (Eng.); bitterghaap, muishondghaap, wolweghaap, bobbejaanghaap, bergghaap, bokhorings (Afr.); khobab (Khoi)

 Hoodia gordonii is one of the most sought after succulents due to its medicinal properties.
 It has been called one of the wonder plants of the twenty-first century.
 Trade in this plant is restricted.
 See Information document on trade in Hoodia gordonii and other Hoodia species for further details.

 Hoodia gordonii is a spiny succulent.
 In the early stages only one stem is produced but at a later stage the plant starts branching.
 Mature plants can have as many as 50 individual branches and weigh as much as 30 kg.
 Plants under ideal conditions can attain a height of 1 m.
 Flowers are borne on or near the terminal apex (top part of the plant).
 The flowers are large and have a carrion-like smell (smell similar to rotten meat).
 In some ways the Hoodia flowers resemble a petunia flower.
 Flowers vary in colour from pale straw to dark maroon.
-Flowers are normally borne in August or September.
+Flowers are normally borne in early spring (August or September).
 Flowers can reach a diameter of 75 mm.
-Seed is produced in October and November.
+Seed is produced in early summer (October and November).
 The seed capsules resemble small antelope or goat horns hence the Afrikaans common name of bokhorings.

 Distribution and habitat

 Hoodia gordonii has a very wide distribution.
 It occurs in the north-eastern part of the Western Cape, the north and north-western regions of the Northern Cape and southern Namibia.
 It is used to extreme heat (above 40°C), but it can survive in relatively low temperatures (-3°C).